 Regardless, choose a plan and do your research on the web first so you know what is to be included.

 Make sure the plan has been designed in such a way that there are grey zones where you give yourself the time to recover.
 In short, find the one that’s best for you.
 So, this was how I prepared myself for the training.
-I stick to my training plan, hustle, worked hard, and made it possible.
+I stuck to my training plan, hustled, worked hard, and made it possible.

-Before I get down to discuss how I ran a sub-3 marathon and everything that accompanied, let’s discuss the basics of training first that I followed throughout this time as well.
+Before I get down to discuss how I ran a sub-3 marathon and everything that accompanied it, let’s discuss the basics of training first that I followed throughout this time as well.

 But, remember that life isn’t always roses and what you want.
 I got 3:21 and was bummed to know I couldn’t make it to the Boston marathon.
 However, I am not the type who gives up easily.